i-anshumanbaghmare/AI-Financial-Tracker/README.md

-# AI Financial Tracker 🧠💰
+# AI Financial Tracker 💰

-**An intelligent and personalized financial management web application built with Flask and Python, tailored for Indian users.**
+**Trying to build Financial Language Passer tailored for Indian users.**

 ---

-## 📌 Project Overview
+##  Project Overview

 **AI Financial Tracker** is a Flask-based web application that helps users manage their finances through: